Can I apply to both workshops?

 Yes, it is.
 The Workshop is a rare opportunity to learn the techniques and aesthetics of film scoring as practiced by the professional faculty and to witness the workflow and the development of musical ideas of other participating composers.
 This can be an eye-opening experience, to see how big the musical world is, how other composers may use different means to achieve the same narrative ends.

 Just seems a little intimidating to be with college and grad students!
 What do you think?

 The atmosphere of the Workshop is informal and collegial--the faculty and the fellow composers are accepting and supportive of participants and auditors of all ages.
 About 10 high school students attend as auditors each year, and during several of those years we have had a high school student attend as a participant.
-Each year some decide to apply to NYU on the basis of their experience at the Workshop--several current undergrad and graduate NYU composition students were introduced to the school by attending the Workshop and their having attended showed in the strength of their portfolio.
+Each year some decide to apply to NYU on the basis of their experience at the Workshop--several current undergrad and graduate NYU composition students were introduced to the school by attending the Workshop and their having attended.

 What about housing?